kristingreenslit/pivot-table/README.md

     > npm start
   ```

+_Access to the private Github repository used for this challenge is available upon request_

 3. Visit http://localhost:3000 to view the app in your browser of choice.
 This app was optimized for Chrome, Safari and Firefox only.
 Note: Running `npm start` and entering the keyboard shortcut `CTRL + C` from the project's root directory will start and stop the server.

 ### Architecture